Richard Lugar: 1990s

 In February 1993, after Secretary of State Warren Christopher declared that the United States would only use military power in seeking a settlement as it pertained to Bosnia, Lugar's spokesman stated that during a telephone conversation between Christopher and Lugar, the secretary of state said "that the United States could contribute as many as 5,000 to 10,000 American troops to a 40,000-member NATO force that would go to Bosnia under United Nations auspices after a new peace accord is concluded".
-Lugar attended the April 28, 1993, meeting between President Clinton and lawmakers over American involvement in Bosnia.
+Lugar attended the April 28, 1993, meeting between President Bill Clinton and lawmakers over American involvement in Bosnia.
 Following its conclusion, Lugar stated the president's views: "He had a positive feeling towards lifting the embargo—that justice has to be served in that respect.
 But the President was much less certain about heading down the trail of air strikes."
-Weeks later, on May 11, Lugar met with President Clinton on the subject of Bosnia, Lugar stating afterward that President Clinton had developed "a plan that he has been pushing steadily" and was in favor of containing the Bosnia disaster.
+Weeks later, on May 11, Lugar met with Clinton on the subject of Bosnia, Lugar stating afterward that Clinton had developed "a plan that he has been pushing steadily" and was in favor of containing the Bosnia disaster.
 Lugar was of the view that the United States wanted a full partnership with Europeans that could only arise from "recognition on their side that our men and women in the armed forces are taking risks right now".

 On November 20, 1993, Lugar voted in favor of the North American Free Trade Agreement.
-The trade agreement linked the United States, Canada, and Mexico into a single free trade zone, and was signed into law on December 8 by President Clinton.
+The trade agreement linked the United States, Canada, and Mexico into a single free trade zone, and was signed into law on December 8 by Clinton.

-In December 1994, President Clinton announced the nomination of Dan Glickman for Secretary of Agriculture.
+In December 1994, Clinton announced the nomination of Dan Glickman for Secretary of Agriculture.
 During the ceremony, Glickman stated that agriculture should not be immune to change and cited Lugar as an official "asking good questions about the next farm bill".
 During a March 1995 Senate hearing, Lugar indicated his distaste with Glickman not supporting the latest accord under the General Agreement on Tariffs and Trade the previous November.
 Lugar afterward spoke positively of Glickman.

 On August 3, 1997, Lugar stated his support for convening a hearing for William Weld for United States Ambassador to Mexico and overlook Senator Jesse Helms, noting that a Senate chairman "cannot be dictatorial, ultimately, when a majority of the committee, a majority of the Senate, a majority of the American people, want action".

-On February 12, 1999, Lugar voted in favor of both articles of impeachment against President Clinton, calling his relationship with White House intern Monica Lewinsky "shameless, reckless and indefensible", and criticizing him for creating a negative environment.
+On February 12, 1999, Lugar voted in favor of both articles of impeachment against Clinton, calling his relationship with White House intern Monica Lewinsky "shameless, reckless, and indefensible", and criticizing him for creating a negative environment.

 "Simply to be near him in the White House has meant not only tragic heartache for his wife and his daughter but enormous legal bills for staff members and friends who admired him and yearned for his success but who have been caught up in his incessant 'war room' strategies to maintain him in office."